 The license between us and Hepalink provides for certain milestone payments based on net sales of RVX-208 in the Territories.
-The annual sales milestones range from 500 million renminbi ("RMB") to 10 billion RMB (US\$73 million to US\$1.5 billion, incorporating the period end spot exchange rate), with Resverlogix being eligible to receive sales-based milestone payments from Hepalink ranging from US\$5 million to US\$90 million.
+The annual sales milestones range from 500 million renminbi ("RMB") to 10 billion RMB (US\$69 million to US\$1.4 billion, incorporating the period end spot exchange rate), with Resverlogix being eligible to receive sales-based milestone payments from Hepalink ranging from US\$5 million to US\$90 million.
 In addition, Hepalink shall pay a royalty of 6% of annual net sales of RVX-208 in the Territories.
-The royalty is subject to an adjustment mechanism that may reduce the royalty rate to a minimum of 4% in the event that certain annual sales milestones are achieved and applicable regulatory authorities in the Territories, including a patient population that was included in the Company's Phase 3 BETonMACE trial.
+The royalty is subject to an adjustment mechanism that may reduce the royalty rate to a minimum of 4% in the event that certain annual sales milestones are achieved and applicable regulatory authorities in the Territories reduce the approved selling price of RVX-208.
+Hepalink will be responsible for all clinical and development costs in the Territories, including a patient population that was included in the Company's Phase 3 BETonMACE trial.
 We are contractually obligated to pay a fee to the financial advisor involved with the transaction equal to 3.5% on the first \$10.0 million of payments, if any, received from Hepalink pursuant to the license, and 2.5% on amounts above \$10.0 million, up to a maximum of \$1.0 million of fees.
-As at March 31, 2023, these potential payments do not satisfy the criteria for recognition as a liability.
+As at June 30, 2023, these potential payments do not satisfy the criteria for recognition as a liability.